How to Improve Skin texture?

 Exposure to Sun

 I have a very intense love-hate relationship with the sun.
 I love how nice its light feels in the winters and how it can brighten up my mood but I hate what it does to my skin.
-Repeated exposure to the sun’s harmful UV rays is scientifically proven to excessively damaging your skin.
-This may result in dryness, dark spots, and even, wrinkles.
+Repeated exposure to the sun’s harmful UV rays is scientifically proven to excessively damage your skin.
+This may result in dryness, dark spots, and even wrinkles.
+Kumkumadi face glowing oil, dark spot cream and other ayurvedic products helps to even out the skin tone.
+But as wise men say, prevention is better than cure.
+Using a sunscreen decreases the chances of sun tanning and uneven skin tone by manifolds.

 How to Improve Your Skin Texture for Flawless Skin?

 Your skin may not always be able to remove the dead skin cells on its own.
 To facilitate this process, you may give in a helping hand.
-This can be done by using an effective but mild exfoliant, be it derived from natural and plant-based ingredients or chemical-based substances (for example, Salicylic acid).
+This can be done by using an effective but mild exfoliant, be it derived from natural and plant-based ingredients.
+We recommend using Kumkumadi Scrub which is made with Kumkumadi Face Glowing Oil and an exfoliant.
+This exfoliates skin well, without drying it as the scrub is cream and kumkumadi face glowing oil based.

 Retinol in the Day, Vitamin C in the Night